ColinSeger/ColinSeger.github.io/ProjectPages/GrowBot/GrowBot.md

 ## What is GrowBot

-In grow bot you play as a abandoned toy
+In grow bot you play as a abandoned toy fueled by anger with only the goal of destruction.
+The goal for the player is to by destroying things grow bigger and stronger, and by destroying things you end up getting a higher score that is saved across runs.

 ## My Experience